Fancy screens, attention-grabbing designs and razor sharp cameras. The current crop of top–end smartphones have it all.

 But what’s the use of having fancy features when you spend half the day searching out a power source or desperately trying to conserve dwindling battery life?

-If you want a phone that’ll last all day without having to resort to carrying a charger or investing in ugly power-boosting case, these are the five phones to go for.
+If you want a phone that’ll last all day without having to resort to carrying a charger or investing in ugly power-boosting case, these are the eight phones to go for.

 Want some tips for making your battery go further?
 Our guide's got you covered.

 In general, it’s the Chinese mobile-makers that have realised that battery life trumps top–end features for most people.
 And it’s Lenovo that’s taken this to the next level.